dgudim2/obsidian_vault/uni/English/networks-wifi/Netwoks (w4).md

 The consistency of wi-fi conccentions may vary.

-The feasibility of installing 5G towers
+- Some people percieve 5G as the great evil.

+- Deployment of 5G network is not feasible in some countries.